About Us

 2020

-In April 2020, as the global pandemic hit, Plan C sent a call-out to medical providers across the nation, asking them to step up and consider providing telemedicine and pills shipped directly to patients during the pandemic.
-Hundreds responded to the call.
-In collaboration with University of Washington, Plan C developed a Toolkit to assist them as they begin to revolutionize access to early abortion across the U.S.
+In April 2020, as the global pandemic hit, Plan C sent a call-out to medical providers across the nation, asking them to step up and consider providing telemedicine and pills shipped directly to patients during the pandemic's state of emergency.
+Hundreds responded to the call, and a handful found ways to launch their new services from permissive states.
+In collaboration with the University of Washington, Plan C developed a Toolkit to assist them as they began to revolutionize access to early abortion across the U.S. by mailing pills.

-Plan C was also been recognized in MIT's 2022 Technology Review and by the Anthem/Webby awards (Gold Award for non-profit websites 2022).
-In 2023 the Plan C co-founders were named as part of Fast Company's Most Creative People in Business.
+In late 2022, Plan C was recognized in MIT's 2022 Technology Review and won the Anthem/Webby awards Gold Award for non-profit websites.

-In just seven years, Plan C has helped to accelerate the demedicalization of medication abortion, changing the narrative and normalizing the method as well as working with partners to catalyze a new era of access and self-care.
+With a looming SCOTUS ruling on mifepristone, continued state bans and a digital landscape rife with misinformation and censorship, Plan C's work is far from done.
+But in just seven years, Plan C has helped to accelerate the demedicalization of medication abortion, changing the narrative and normalizing the method across the U.S. as well as catalyzing partners and services that represent a new era of access and self-care.

 Quotation marks